+You should have been issued your student smart card with this handbook.
 It is important that your name is correctly shown on the card.
-If your name is not correct you should contact Student Administration, at studenthelpdesk.liverpool.ac.uk, submitting a copy of your passport.
+If your name is not correct you should visit the Student Administration Centre bringing your passport with you.
 Please bear in mind that for examination and graduation purposes the name used will be as you have provided during academic registration.